iamshimantadas/django-blog/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-For any inquiries or support, reach out at [your email].
+For any inquiries or support, reach out at iamshimantadas@gmail.com.